Edge Case Detection in Automated Driving: Methods, Challenges, and Future Directions: Abstract

 \section{Abstract}

-The rapid development of \acp{av} promises to revolutionize transportation by enhancing safety and efficiency.
-However, ensuring their reliability in diverse real-world conditions remains a significant challenge, particularly due to rare and unexpected situations known as edge cases.
-Although numerous approaches exist for detecting edge cases, there is a notable lack of a comprehensive survey that systematically reviews these techniques.
-This paper fills this gap by presenting a practical, hierarchical review and systematic classification of edge case detection and assessment methodologies.
-Our classification is structured on two levels: first, categorizing detection approaches according to AV modules, including perception-related and trajectory-related edge cases; and second, based on underlying methodologies and theories guiding these techniques.
-We extend this taxonomy by introducing a new class called "knowledge-driven" approaches, which is largely overlooked in the literature.
-Additionally, we review the techniques and metrics for the evaluation of edge case detection methods and identified edge cases.
-To our knowledge, this is the first survey to comprehensively cover edge case detection methods across all \ac{av} subsystems, discuss knowledge-driven edge cases, and explore evaluation techniques for detection methods.
-This structured and multi-faceted analysis aims to facilitate targeted research and modular testing of \acp{av}.
-Moreover, by identifying the strengths and weaknesses of various approaches and discussing the challenges and future directions, this survey intends to assist \ac{av} developers, researchers, and policymakers in enhancing the safety and reliability of \ac{ad} systems through effective edge case detection.
+\acp{av} promise to enhance transportation safety and efficiency.
+However, ensuring their reliability in real-world conditions remains challenging, particularly due to rare and unexpected situations known as edge cases.
+While numerous approaches exist for detecting edge cases, a comprehensive survey reviewing these techniques is lacking.
+This paper bridges this gap by presenting a hierarchical review and systematic classification of edge case detection and assessment methodologies.
+Our classification is structured on two levels: first, by AV modules, including perception and trajectory-related (encompassing prediction, planning, and control) sub-systems; and second, by underlying methodologies and theories guiding these techniques. {\cstart Furthermore, we introduce ``knowledge-driven'' approaches, which complement data-driven methods by leveraging expert insights and domain knowledge to identify cases absent in training datasets.
+We then examine techniques and metrics for evaluating edge case detection methods, including detection performance (e.g., precision, recall, false positive rates), practical deployment (e.g., computational overhead, detection delay), and domain-specific measures (e.g., crash rates, severity analysis).
+We conclude by highlighting key challenges for edge case detection, including data availability and quality issues, validation and interpretability limitations, the sim2real gap, and computational constraints.
+The hierarchical classification and review of methods and assessment techniques in this survey enable modular and targeted testing frameworks by guiding the selection of detection methods for specific \ac{av} subsystems while considering methodological principles.
+It also supports practical testing by facilitating scenario generation in simulation and focused subsystem validation in the real world.}

 \acresetall